podts/PodSpace/README.md

 # PodSpace
-An abstract library that manages spacial relations.
+An abstract library that manages spatial relations.